jeffreybiles/phoenix-tutorial-website/lib/book/contents/1- Elixir Crash Course/04- Pattern Matching.md

 Next we'll figure out how to make that argument *optional*.

 There are several ways to do that.
 The first solution we show, having a default value, will be typical of non-functional languages.
-The second solution, which be modeled after a common Javascript pattern, will show us how different the two language's capabilities are and introduce us to the concept of Arity.
+The second solution, which is modeled after a common Javascript pattern, will show us how different the two language's capabilities are and introduce us to the concept of Arity.
 Finally, the third solution will take advantage of Elixir's functional abilities and give us our first taste of Pattern Matching.

 ## Default Value